nanocurrency/nano-docs/docs/commands/command-line-interface.md

 ### --debug_stacktrace
 _version 20.0+_
 Prints a stacktrace example, useful to verify that it includes the desired information, such as files, function names and line numbers

+### --debug_sys_logging
+_version 19.0+_
+On *nix system this checks writing to the system log.
+On Windows it writes to the event viewer, a registry entry needs to exist for this to work correctly which can be created by running this command for the first time as an administrator

+### --debug_unconfirmed_frontiers
+_version 22.0+_
+Prints the account, height, frontiers and cemented frontier for all accounts which are not fully confirmed.
+Sorted by height in descending order

 ### --debug_validate_blocks
 Alias to [`--validate_blocks`](#-validate_blocks)